Change of Base for Commutative Algebras: Crossed Modules of Commutative Algebras

 As these two examples suggest, general crossed modules lie between the two extremes of ideal and modules.
 Both aspects are important.

-(iii) In the category of algebras, the appropriate replacement for automorphism \ groups is the multiplication algebra defined by Mac Lane \cite{[m]}.
-Then automorphism crossed module correspond to the multiplication crossed module $\left( R,M\left( R\right) ,\mu \right) $.
+(iii) In the category of algebras, the appropriate replacement for automorphism \ groups is the bimultiplication algebra Bim$\left( R\right) $ defined by Mac Lane \cite{[m]}. (see also \cite{[dl],[lue]}).
+Let $R$ be an associative (not necessarily unitary or commutative) $k$-algebra.
+Bim$(R)$ consists of pairs $(\gamma ,\delta )$ of $R$-linear mappings from $R$ to $R$ such that